 Leaders in the architecture industry already have systems that let them access everything they need in real-time.
 Upgrading to a cloud-based system will allow your team to view, use, and send relevant information using their laptops or smart devices from the field.
 You’ll have accounts payable, accounts receivable, payroll, and so many more essential functions at your fingertips.

 You Don't Need To Move Out Of The QuickBooks Neighborhood

 It’s rare to meet an architecture firm accountant who isn’t heavily invested in QuickBooks.
 There is still plenty of space at the table for QuickBooks once you upgrade to a new bookkeeping platform for architecture firms!
-In fact, many of the best platforms that are designed for the needs of realty professionals have flawless QuickBooks compatibility.
-You may actually be able to utilize some of QuickBooks’s features with greater ease and precision once you integrate your other ERP programs.
+Many of the best platforms that are designed for the needs of realty professionals have flawless QuickBooks compatibility.
+You may be able to utilize some of QuickBooks’s features with greater ease and precision once you integrate your other ERP programs.

 Your expertise in your market allows you to detect even the tiniest fluctuations in your activities.
 So, shouldn't your accounting software be as smart about financial metrics as you are about market metrics?
 QuickBooks offers intelligent reporting systems that provide you actionable insights about your business.
 Some of these reports include A/R Aging Summaries, Outstanding Invoice reports, Profit and Loss, Balance Sheet, and more.

 Growing Your Architecture Firm

 As an architect, you are familiar with the factors that affect the value of properties.
-However, you may be less aware of what it takes to increase the value of your architecture firm.
+However, you may be less aware of what it takes to increase your architecture firm’s value.
 How do you set goals for growth?
 Architecture firm financial advisory services can help you create long-term growth goals and follow-through with your business plans.
 Architecture firm accountants can also help you keep track of where your funds are going.